Circuit-Digest/ESP32-CAM-Based-Indian-Currency-Recognition-System-using-Edge-Impulse./README.md

-IoT-Based Indian Currency Detection System using ESP32 and Edge Impulse
+ESP32-CAM Based Indian Currency Recognition System using Edge Impulse

 An intelligent on-device currency recognition system using **ESP32-CAM** and **Edge Impulse** for real-time detection of Indian currency notes.
 The system identifies currency denominations locally on the ESP32-CAM and indicates results using LEDs and the Serial Monitor.